 Opera Treasure Chest

-Opera Treasure Chest is a free program that includes TEKS-aligned interactive lesson plans culminating in a live opera performance (currently virtual) for students in grades K-5.
+Opera Treasure Chest is a free program that includes TEKS-aligned interactive lesson plans culminating in a live opera performance for students in grades K-5.
 Each lesson comes with the materials teachers need to help students experience opera while reinforcing writing skills, critical thinking and creativity.
 Activities can easily be integrated into a variety of Blended Learning Models for the music room or any arts integrated classroom.
 Teachers at participating schools “check out” treasure chests full of opera-related materials— including printed lesson plans, DVDs, books, and puppets.
 TEKs areas addressed by the Opera Treasure Chest include music, theatre, art, language arts, and health education.
 If you have any questions, please contact Andréa Ochoa, Director of Education & Community Impact at 512.610.7686 or

 Opera Treasure Chest Materials

 - What is Opera, Anyway?
 PowerPoint: This PowerPoint is provided to accompany LESSON 1: What is Opera, Anyway?
 From the Opera Treasure Chest Binder.
 It features illustrations from the book Bravo!
 Bravo!
 A Night at the Opera.
 This PowerPoint introduces students to opera vocabulary and the many different careers associated with the art form.

 - Opera Treasure Chest Curriculum – Here is the complete Lesson & Resources Binder in digital form.
 Although these resources reference materials in the Opera Treasure Chest, many of the lessons can be modified and used in any classroom with students Grades K-5.